Looser Lending On The Way?

 - Investment Property – 10% down payment

-We all remember that government rescued Fannie Mae and Freddie Mac during the financial crisis in 2008.
+We all remember that the government rescued Fannie Mae and Freddie Mac during the financial crisis in 2008.
 Together they received taxpayer aid totaling approximately $187 billion.
-As a side note both companies have repaid those loans!
+As a side note, both companies have repaid those loans!

 It would be great to see a loosening of the current credit standards.
 Let’s just be careful how we go about it.

 Please give me a call, email, or text me if you are looking at buying or selling a home.
 I’ve been involved in the real estate industry for over 30 years and have a wealth of real estate experience and information that you can benefit from.

 Buyer Related Real Estate Articles